MicrosoftDocs/cpp-docs/docs/ide/include-cleanup-overview.md

 }
 ```

-`myHeader.h` is a direct header because `myProgram.cpp` explicitly includes it. `myHeader.h` includes `<string>` and `<iostream>`, so those are indirect headers, as far as `myProgram.cpp` is concerned.
+`myHeader.h` is a direct header because `myProgram.cpp` explicitly includes it. `myHeader.h` includes `<string>` and `<iostream>`, so those are indirect headers.

-The issue is that `myProgram.cpp` uses `std::string` and `std::cout`, but doesn't directly include the headers that define those types.
+The issue is that `myProgram.cpp` uses `std::string` and `std::cout`, but doesn't directly include the headers that define them.
 This code happens to compile because `myHeader.h` includes those headers.
-This code is brittle because it depends on `myHeader.h` to include those headers.
-If `myHeader.h` ever stopped including either one of them, this code would break.
+This code is brittle because if `myHeader.h` ever stopped including either one of them, `myProgram.cpp` wouldn't compile anymore.

-Per the C++ guidelines, it's better to explicitly include headers for all your dependencies so that your code isn't subject to brittleness caused by changes to header files.
+Per the C++ guidelines, it's better to explicitly include headers for all of your dependencies so that your code isn't subject to brittleness caused by changes to header files.
 For more information, see [C++ Core Guidelines SF.10](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#sf10-avoid-dependencies-on-implicitly-included-names).

 Include cleanup helps you find and fix issues like this.
 It analyzes your code and determines which headers are indirectly included and which aren't used at all.
 It provides feedback, based on settings described in [Config the C++ #include tool in Visual Studio](include-cleanup-config.md).
-Those settings determine whether suggestions to remove unused headers and add indirectly included headers via warnings, suggestions, and so on.
+Those settings determine how to notify you about opportunities to remove unused headers and add indirectly included headers.
+You can be notified by error list warnings, suggestions, and so on.

 ## Unused headers

 As your code evolves, you may no longer need some header files.
 This is hard to keep track of in a complex project.
-Over time your build time may be slowed by the compiler processing unnecessary header files.
+Over time, your build time may be slowed by the compiler processing unnecessary header files.
 Include cleanup helps you find and remove unused headers.
 For example, what if `myFunc()` is commented out in `myProgram.cpp`:

 ```cpp
 // myProgram.cpp